 2. Ensure You Have Evidence of the Child's Citizenship

 You will have to provide evidence of U.S. citizenship in support of your child's application for a passport.
-Examples of acceptable documents include an original or a certified copy of:
+Acceptable documents vary, based on whether the child was born within the U.S. or elsewhere.
+Regardless of what documentation you bring, it must be an original or certified copy.

 - U.S. birth certificate (that meets specific requirements)